 The image of Falcone that emerges from the book is a person obsessed with detail.
 A keen observer who also respects his enemies.

 Falcone admits the parallels between his character and that of the mafiosos.
 The Mafia, too, is based on a keen understanding of detail.
 Nothing is left to chance.
-A lack of respect quickly leads to horrific consequences.
+A lack of respect quickly leads to death - or worse.

 Ironically, Falcone may have had more in common with Cosa Nostra than with the Italian state.
 At least as far as his ability to get things done is concerned.